elunna/hackem/hackem_changelog.md

 ### Quest Artifacts:

 - [x] The Candle of Eternal Flame (Flame Mage)
+    - Changed to Lawful alignment
     - Fixed so it's always lit
     - Removed the #invoke for Fire Elemental ability and moved to Firewall.
     - Confers cold res, teleport control, and warning
     - Also confers faster energy regeneration (like Encanto!)
     - Grants a passive 2d7 fire attack
 - [x] The Storm Whistle (Ice Mage)
+    - Changed to Neutral alignment
     - No longer grants fire resistance, instead it grants shock resistance.
     - Can now #invoke for 1 of 10 random "storm" related pets:
 - [x] Great Dagger of Glaurgnaa (Necromancer)
     - Only confers MR when wielded.
     - [x] Grants double spirit bonuses when carried
 	- [x] Also triples the radius of spirit auto-collection when carried.
 - [x] Crown of Saint Edward (Yeoman)
     - Only confers MR when worn.
 - [x] Stake of Van Helsing (Undead Slayer)